-Subject to certain exceptions "risk retention" rules in the United States require the "sponsor" of a securitization transaction (or a majority-owned affiliate of the sponsor) to retain, unhedged, a portion of the credit risk associated with the securitization.
-In addition, current "risk retention" rules in the EU place an indirect requirement on EU institutional investors to ensure that the required retention is made by the "originator", "sponsor," or "original lender."
-In respect of securitization transactions the securities of which are issued on or after January 1, 2019 and to any securitization that creates new securitization positions on or after January 1, 2019, such rules place a direct requirement on the "originator", "sponsor" or "original lender" to make the required retention (in each case to the extent EU law applies).
-The future impact of the risk retention rules on the securitization markets and on the future performance of an Account is uncertain.
+Subject to certain exceptions, "risk retention" rules in the U.S. require the "sponsor" of a securitization transaction (or a majority-owned affiliate of the sponsor) to retain, unhedged, a portion of the credit risk associated with the securitization.
+In addition, "risk retention" rules in the EU and the UK place a requirement on EU and UK institutional investors to ensure that the required retention is made by the "originator", "sponsor," or "original lender."
+In respect of securitization transactions, the securities of which are issued on or after January 1, 2019, and to any securitization that creates new securitization positions on or after January 1, 2019, such rules place a direct requirement on the "originator", "sponsor" or "original lender" to make the required retention (in each case to the extent the applicable law applies).
+The impact of the risk retention rules on the securitization markets and on the future performance of an Account is still uncertain.
 It is likely, however, that the requirements imposed by these rules will increase the costs to originators and securitizers of asset-backed securities in many cases, and these increased costs could be passed along to Accounts as investors in such securitized products.
-In addition, it is possible that

-PIMCO or an Account could be considered to be a sponsor (or in respect of the EU risk retention rules, a sponsor, originator, or original lender) of a securitization and as a result be required to comply (directly or indirectly) with the risk retention requirements of the risk retention rules.
+In addition, it is possible that PIMCO or an Account will be considered to be a sponsor (or in respect of the EU or UK risk retention rules, a sponsor, originator, or original lender) of a securitization and as a result be required to comply (directly or indirectly) with the risk retention requirements of the risk retention rules.